mafsfilho/README/README.md

 ### Hello there, I'm Marcos Antônio!

-## I'm a student of mathematics at <a href="https://ufmg.br/international-visitors" target="_blank">UFMG</a> and my objetive is to become a Data Scientist. 🚀
+## I'm a student of mathematics at <a href="https://ufmg.br/international-visitors" target="_blank">UFMG</a> and my objetive is to become a Data Scientist 🚀

 - 🌱 I’m currently learning everything I can 🤣
 - 👨🏽‍💻 I'm looking for a job opportunity that can help me to achieve my objective